openjdk/guide/src/index.md

 `--with-debug-level` is one example of a configure option that will change the output directory name.
 Sometimes it makes sense to have several different configurations in parallel.
 For example while debugging some code you might want to have both a debug build and a release build to be able to test it properly.
 The directory naming scheme makes this very easy.
 Simply configure and build the JDKs you need and they will end up next to each other in the build directory.

-In the example above we built a `relase` image.
+In the example above we built a `release` image.
 To build a debug image as well we can configure with `--with-debug-level=slowdebug`.
 This will give us a JDK where for instance asserts in the JDK source code are enabled.
 To select which JDK to work with in later calls to `make` add `CONF=<configuration>`.

     $ sh ./configure --with-boot-jdk=$HOME/jdk-16/ --with-debug-level=slowdebug
     $ make CONF=slowdebug images